Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Structures of the Optimal Representation

 \subsection{Aligned, Spectrum-Only Case and Connection to PCR}

-We now turn to understanding how it is possible for the EEP to outperform the OFP.
 Understanding the solution to Eq.~\eqref{avgg} is challenging in general.
 To build intuition, we first restrict to optimizing only the eigenvalues of $\Bhat$ and fixing its eigenvectors to align with those of $\Sigmabf$.
 Recall Eq.~\eqref{BhatSVD} and denote the eigen-decompositions by